JamesLavin/local_hexdocs/README.md

 You can modify `default_packages.txt` to add, remove, or comment out (with a leading "#") packages, but this may make it hard to update this project in the future, so we recommend that you:

 1) Create a `packages` subdirectory by running `mkdir packages`
 2) Copy `popular_packages.txt` or `default_packages.txt` to a new `packages.txt` file -- `cp popular_packages.txt packages/popular_packages.txt` or `cp default_packages.txt packages/packages.txt` -- and modify that.
+Or create your own file within `/packages` with a `.txt` extension.
+All packages names (one per line) in all files with a `.txt` extension in the `/packages` directory will be merged into a list of packages to pull documentation for.
+You can create multiple files, and it's fine if the same package appears more than once.

 You don't need to create a separate `/packages` subdirectory, but we recommend doing so.
-We intend to enable you to place multiple files inside `/packages` and `LocalHexdocs` will pull documentation for all packages listed in all files within the `/packages` subdirectory.

-`packages/*` and `packages.txt` are listed in `.gitignore`, so updating this repository will not touch `./packages.txt` or anything in `packages/`.
-You can safely make customize them and make them your own.
+`packages/*` and `packages.txt` are listed in `.gitignore`, so updating this repository will not modify/delete your `./packages.txt` file or any files you save in `packages/`.
+You can safely customize them and make them your own.

 ### Running `LocalHexdocs`

-Once you're happy with your `packages.txt` file, you can run this script to pull down the latest documentation for each library with this command, executed from the main directory :
+Once you're happy with your package configuration (whether you choose to create a `packages.txt` file or `/packages/*.txt` files or use the `default_packages.txt` file), you can run this script to pull down the latest documentation for each library with this command, executed from the main directory :

 ```
 elixir save_hexdocs.ex